MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 This table provides a clear comparison of the performance metrics for each approach.
 We then applied 5-fold cross-validation to the ConvNeXt tiny feature extraction model to ensure its highest accuracy and robustness.

-The ConvNeXt tiny feature extraction model with 5-fold cross-validation outperformed the other approaches, making it the best choice for this problem despite of the imbalance data which is very good results in the imbalance classes.
-But we take into acount the performance because in the deployment we have to make optimization between the accuracy and performance.
+The ConvNeXt tiny feature extraction model with 5-fold cross-validation outperformed the other approaches, making it the best choice for this problem despite of the imbalance data which shows a very good results in the imbalance classes.
+But we should take into our account the performance because in the deployment we have to make optimization between the accuracy and performance.

 ## Computational Complexity